cypress-io/cypress-documentation/content/guides/migrating-to-cypress/protractor.md

 <Alert type="info">

-Check out the [Cypress Angular Schematic](https://www.npmjs.com/package/@cypress/schematic) documentation for more details like how to [configure your tests to run in a specific browser](https://github.com/cypress-io/cypress/tree/master/npm/cypress-schematic#running-the-builder-with-a-specific-browser) or [record test results](https://github.com/cypress-io/cypress/tree/master/npm/cypress-schematic#recording-test-results-to-the-cypress-dashboard) to the [Cypress Dashboard](https://docs.cypress.io/guides/dashboard/introduction).
+Check out the [Cypress Angular Schematic Configuration section](#Angular-Schematic-Configuration) documentation for more details like how to [configure your tests to run in a specific browser](#Running-the-builder-with-a-specific-browser) or [record test results](#Recording-test-results-to-the-Cypress-Dashboard) to the [Cypress Dashboard](https://docs.cypress.io/guides/dashboard/introduction).

 </Alert>